 What are the benefits of using a Virtual Machine?

 Being able to use apps and operating systems without the need for hardware presents users with some advantages over a traditional computer.
 The benefits of virtual machines include:

-Just like a physical computer, a virtual machine hosts its own guest operating system and applications, and has all the components found in a physical computer (motherboard, VGA card, network card controller, etc).
-As a result, virtual machines are completely compatible with all standard x86 operating systems, applications and device drivers, so you can use a virtual machine to run all the same software that you would run on a physical x86 computer.
+Virtual machines host their own guest operating systems and applications, using all the components found in a physical computer (motherboard, VGA card, network card controller, etc).
+This allows VMs to be fully compatible with all standard x86 operating systems, applications and device drivers.
+You can therefore run all the same software that you would usually use on a standard x86 computer.